rjarratt/Route20/README.md

 Prerequisites: pcap

 The program is designed to run only as a daemon.
 It logs to the syslog.
 Launch the program and it will fork and create a daemon.
+Using kill -s HUP will cause parts of the configuration to be re-read.